Square considers making bitcoin hardware wallet - Dorsey

 "If we do it, we would build it entirely in the open, from software to hardware design, and in collaboration with the community," said Dorsey.

 Shares of Square were up 3%.
-The company has further raised its bets on bitcoin since it disclosed in February it had invested $170 million more in the cryptocurrency. (reut.rs/34PFSZb)
+The company has further raised its bets on bitcoin since it disclosed in February it had invested $170 million more in the cryptocurrency. (https://reut.rs/34PFSZb)

 Our Standards: The Thomson Reuters Trust Principles.